leviathan/Shopnow-Fancy/README.md

 ### todos

 - The project contains a Twitter API client, which is intended to be hooked up to the user's Twitter account.
 Currently the `SNFTwitterApiClient` just returns some dummy tweets.
+The tweet data should be parsed properly in the API client.
 - The `SNFViewController` just displays a dummy view controller, when the user taps on a cell.
-This should more visually pleasing.
+This should be visually more pleasing.